 Frank has been a member of the comedy improv troupe Einstein Simplified since moving to Knoxville.
 The group performs Tuesday nights at Scruffy City Hall.
 He co-hosts a podcast titled SomeAntics with Krisha & Frank and occasionally performs two-person improv shows with his comedy partner Krisha Brook.
 In 2012 and 2013, Frank won the Host with the Most stand-up comedy contest to raise money for charity.

 Frank was selected as the 2014 Knoxville recipient of the FBI Director’s Community Leadership Award.
 He earned the title of “Man of the Year” in the Leukemia & Lymphoma Society’s 2017 fundraising competition.
-He is also involved in the community as president of the Front Page Foundation, a volunteer for Catholic Charities of East Tennessee, and as past-president of the FBI Knoxville Citizens Academy Alumni Association.
+He is also involved in the community as president of the Front Page Foundation, a volunteer for Catholic Charities of East Tennessee, and as a past-president of the FBI Knoxville Citizens Academy Alumni Association.

 Frank is the 2014 Social Media inductee in the Friends of Literacy East Tennessee Writers Hall of Fame.
 He can be found on Twitter, Facebook, Instagram, SoundCloud, and YouTube as @FrankMurphyCom.
 Frank’s blog, which was active from 2005 to 2015, was voted one of “East Tennessee’s Best” by the readers of the Knoxville News Sentinel for four consecutive years and the “Best of Knoxville” by the readers of Metro Pulse.